 Stress

-When workers are under tremendous amounts of stress, they have trouble maintaining focus.
+When workers are under tremendous stress, they have trouble maintaining focus.

-Additionally, stress can often lead to long-term health problems with serious consequences, such as heart attacks and strokes.
+Additionally, stress can often lead to long-term health problems with severe consequences, such as heart attacks and strokes.

 Lack of Training

-There’s no excuse for a lack of training, but it happens all of the time.
+There’s no excuse for a lack of training, but it always happens.

-To meet demands on time, employers may not thoroughly train or test new hires on safety practices.
+Employers may not thoroughly train or test new hires on safety practices to meet time demands.
 In some instances, they may hire someone who does not have the proper certifications to carry out hazardous jobs.

-This leads to every type of accident we see on the job, from truck and forklift accidents to lacerations on the production line.
+This leads to every type of accident, from truck and forklift accidents to lacerations on the production line.

 Is there a time limit to file a work injury case?